aws-samples/serverless-patterns/appsync-dynamodb-singletable/README.md

-# AWS AppSync to Amazon DynamoDB
+# AWS AppSync to Amazon DynamoDB - Single table design

 This pattern creates an AppSync API with a schema and a resolver to a DynamoDB table following the single table design model.